History of Thailand in Timeline

 2020: Dissolution of Future Forward Party

-2021: Pro-Democracy Protests Continue
+2021: Continued Pro-Democracy Protests

-2022: Thailand's Export and Import Value
+2022: Thailand's Export and Import Values

-In 2022, Thailand's export of goods was worth roughly US$290 billion while its import was worth roughly US$305 billion.
+In 2022, Thailand's export of goods was worth roughly US$290 billion, while its import was worth roughly US$305 billion.

 In 2022, Thailand's oil and gas production experienced a decline of 19% and 17%, respectively.

-2022: Household Size
+2022: Household size

 May 2023: Opposition Victory in General Election